 Your specific state search may lead you to a national database site, MissingMoney.com.
 If you’ve lived or done business in many states, this site will connect you to the correct treasury departments.

 MissingMoney is a free government search site.
-All the site asks for are your name and your resident state(s).
+All the site asks for is your name and resident state(s).
 Living in several places does complicate your search, so you may have to sift through the results.

 MissingMoney helpfully aggregates this financial data in one place.
 Don’t make a mistake and think your search ends here.

 TECH FREEBIES: While we’re talking money, why not get some free tech upgrades?
 Tap or click for 15 you’ll want to score right now.

 Search for VA life insurance benefits

 The U.S. Department of Veteran Affairs offers a search on its site for unclaimed insurance funds owed to current and former policyholders or beneficiaries.
 The search does not include funds from Servicemembers’ Group Life Insurance (SGLI) or Veterans’ Group Life Insurance (VGLI) policies from 1965 to the present.
 But it’s definitely worth a shot.